stefanil/play2-clickstart/README.md

 If you want to connect to your cloudbees provided DB that was created:

-To find the details to to connect from the desktop to your CloudBees DB:
+First, find the details to to connect from the desktop to your CloudBees DB:
     bees db:info -p yourCloudBeesDbId

 Then note the info and set the following environment variables: